Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 	    	});
 ```

-`barParent` functions as the parent for all the bars along the x axis, which has a main purpose of hiding the bars before transitioning and showing them altogether during animation.
-Remember that `stackData` consists of stacked data according to level of schools, so 3 `g` element will be appended to the `barParent`, which is the number of the levels.
-Inside each `g` element will have 16 rectangles appended.
-16 signifies the number of data grouped by level of school.
-In short, the process is creating and appending 16 bars into a stack and there are 3 stacks existing (again, there are 3 `g` which is the number of levels).
 The mouse events are to enable and disable tooltip when a specific mouse event is triggered.
+Also, when the cursor hovers over a layer of bar, it will turn gray to better indicate which layer the user is selecting.

 ```javascript
 barParent